The Eisenstein ideal with squarefree level: Introduction

+(See \S\ref{subsec:eisenstein series} for more about these Eisenstein series.)
 Based on the philosophy that congruences between Eisenstein series and cusp forms should happen when the constant term is divisible by $p$, we expect the most interesting congruences to occur when $\ell_i \equiv -\epsilon_i \pmod{p}$ for many $i$.
+(Note that we do not have to consider constant terms at other cusps: if a modular form $f$ of level $\Gamma_0(N)$ is an eigenform for all the Atkin--Lehner involutions, and $a_0(f)=0$, then $f$ is a cusp form.)